wapmorgan/Morphos/CONTRIBUTING.md

 `Morphos` is open for additions and improvements.

-Addition a new language is simple: create the class inheriting one of basic classes and realize abstract methods from it.
+Addition a new language is simple: create the class inheriting one of basic classes and realize implement methods.

-Here is a list of basic abstract classes:
+Here is a list of basic abstract classes and their methods:

 #### `morphos\NamesInflection`
 Class for names inflection.